-1 A shoujo reimagining
+#1 A shoujo reimagining

-While Cutie Honey was an early mahou shoujo series, its intent was always to be subversive and mold the genre into a form that was more appealing to boys.
+While Cutie Honey was an early mahou shoujo series, its intent was always to be subversive.
+It wanted to mold the genre into a form that was more appealing to boys.
 With its brutal violence, sexy protagonist, fan-service, and action-packed storylines, the original Cutie Honey was hardly a show in the same trend as other magical girl series at the time.

 Cutie Honey Flash looks to correct that.
 It’s the same general story about Honey—a student at a Christian boarding school—using her special powers to fight against the evil Panther Claw Syndicate.
 However, its presented very differently this time around.
-Everything about it screams shoujo now, with the most obvious change being the softer artstyle and prettier character-designs, certainly when compared to 1994’s New Cutie Honey
+Everything about it screams shoujo now.
+The most obvious change being the softer artstyle and prettier character-designs.
+Certainly when compared to 1994’s New Cutie Honey

-Characters are also much more expressive and this goes accompanied with storylines that aren’t afraid to get emotional or even romantic.
+Characters are also much more expressive.
+This goes accompanied with storylines that aren’t afraid to get emotional or even romantic.
 Whereas Panther Claw was just generically evil in prior seasons, now they are actively working to steal beautiful objects as sacrifices to their matriarch.
 This leads to storylines like villains trying to disrupt a wedding to steal the bride’s dress or staging a heist for the world’s largest ruby.
 Honey herself also has more interest in romance now, with Seiji (given a bishounen redesign) getting a rival in the form of a mysterious, white-haired prince who aids Honey throughout the story.

-The Sailor Moon influences are a bit obvious, with Honey herself this time feeling like a mix between her original self and Usagi Tsukino.
+The Sailor Moon influences are a bit obvious.
+Honey herself feels like a mix between her original self and Usagi Tsukino.
 That’s not a bad thing, though, and the story develops in an interesting direction of its own.

 #2 Magical Girl action